dnoguerol-goog/article-generator/README.md

         curl -v http://EXTERNAL-IP/version

-4. Edit the `k8s/istio/analyze-article-text.yaml` file and change the weighting of v1 to 50 and the weighting of v2 to 50.
+4. Edit the `k8s/istio/analyze-article-text.yaml` file and change the weight of v1 to `50` and the weighting of v2 to `50`.

 5. Apply the changes: